oumar-fall/Toys-Gender-Analytics/Scraping/Scraping_LaGrandeRecre/README.md

 >### 3. Limitations
 However, I assume that this method may have some defaults.
 >#### Observations
-* In fact, when checking briefly the *DB.csv* file, I noticed that some entries appeared 2, 3 or even 4 times.
+* In fact, when checking briefly the *DB.tsv* file, I noticed that some entries appeared 2, 3 or even 4 times.
 And what's even more intriguing is that there are some sequences of entries that are repeating themselves.
 From there, I began to think about the possible reasons for that.
   * First, it could be the structure of the internal database of the website that's containing several times the same entries.
 In this case I can't do anything but taking them in consideration or filtering them using their internal reference.
   * The second reason is much less pleasant because it would be due to a problem in my scraping method.
 In fact, because I'm navigating between pages using only their urls, there could be issues with the order objects are given.
 If this order isn't fixed, it is possible that it changes between each page and this would explain why I've got several times the same entries or sequences.
 In this case, A much more important issue is that I'm probably missing some entries.
 * Another thing that I noticed is that I was only focusing on available toys.
 Therefore, I was missing a huge part of the database.